gallenc/opennms-tutorials-1/session2/Exercise-2-2.md

 Note the line `Name/OID: sysObjectID.0; Value (OID): .1.3.6.1.4.1.8072.3.2.10`

-The sysObjectID will be different for every vendor and device and is assigned by IANA.
+The sysObjectID will be different for every vendor and device and it is assigned to organisations by IANA.
 You can search a list of susObjectID mappings per vendor here [https://www.iana.org/assignments/enterprise-numbers/](https://www.iana.org/assignments/enterprise-numbers/)

 The sysObjectID is the primary means by which OpenNMS knows what sort of device it is and therefore what MIBS are available to collect data from.